Claim to Fame: Finding the Best Public Adjuster

-Suffering through a disaster like a house fire, car wreck, or health emergency is tough enough without having to deal with stubborn insurance companies that refuse to pay out.
+Suffering through a disaster like a house fire, hurricane, or tornado is tough enough without having to deal with stubborn insurance companies that refuse to pay out.
 When it comes time to deal with insurance woes, many people wish there was a third party they could turn to.
 Insurance adjusters provided by the insurance companies are often looking to pad the pockets of their employers rather than deliver favorable results for their clients.
 Luckily, there’s another option.

 Hiring a public adjuster can be the right move for anyone who is struggling with a claim or who feels the payout offered by their insurance company is less than fair.
 However, when finding a public adjuster it is always important to make sure the insurance claims adjuster you’re working with is reliable, capable, and the right fit for your particular situation.

 You will want to make sure the public adjuster you’re working with is licensed to work in your state.
 Always double check, even if this seems like a no-brainer.
 Some scammers will take your case without having the proper credentials to get you the results you want.

 After checking your insurance adjuster’s licensing, make sure to ask about their experience.
 How long have they been in the business?
 Do they have a history of getting good results with claims that are similar to yours?
 Do they have any other credentials that make them well-suited to handle your insurance claim?

 Ask the claims adjuster to provide three references for cases they have personally handled.
 Some insurance adjusters bounce around between different firms and companies, so it’s beneficial for both you and the adjuster that you ask for references from past clients.

 Will you be dealing directly with this person?

 Make sure the person you are dealing with is the person who will be handling your case.
 Some adjusters send “sales reps” in their place.
 If you want optimal results, a personal touch is key.
 The right public adjuster will make time to meet with you personally and go over the specifics of your case.